abpio/abp-commercial-docs/en/abp-suite/generating-entities-from-an-existing-database-table.md

-# Generating Entities from an existing Database Table to Create a CRUD Page
+# Generating CRUD Pages From an Existing Database Table

 If you have an existing database table, you can generate the entities using ABP Suite and create a CRUD page based on those entities, let's get started.